On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

 \begin{itemize}

 \item In running environments of MSA Systems, there a lot of unpredictable events that make services of MSA Systems perform not as good as expected.
-These events are termed "disruptions" in the field of resilience\cite{hosseini2016review} \cite{righi2015systematic}.
+These events are termed as "disruptions" in the field of resilience\cite{hosseini2016review} \cite{righi2015systematic}.

 \item It is hard to get the probabilities of disruptions because the architecture and deployment environment of MSA Systems always change with the quick iteration of DevOps.
-Considering high fault density in MSA Systems\cite{dragoni2017microservices}, and assumptions on disruptions in other scientific areas \cite{hosseini2016review} \cite{yodo2016engineering}, it can be assumed that disruptions are inevitable and always happen on MSA Systems.
+In other research areas, it is usually assumed that disruptions are inevitable and always happen \cite{hosseini2016review} \cite{yodo2016engineering}.
+Considering high fault density in MSA Systems\cite{dragoni2017microservices}, it can be assumed that disruptions are deterministic events in MSA Systems.

 \item Service performance is the main concern of MSA System Resilience.
 Disruptions in MSA Systems cause losses of service performance, which are called service degradations.
 The curve representing how a service's performance varies from time under a service degradation is a typical "resilience curve" in researches of resilience\cite{yodo2016engineering}.